frictionlessdata/datapackage-js/README.md

 - `extended (Boolean)` - flag to emit extended rows
 - `cast (Boolean)` - flag to disable data casting if false
 - `limit (Number)` - integer limit of rows to return
-- `(errors.TableSchemaError)` - raises any error occured in this process
+- `(errors.DataPackageError)` - raises any error occured in this process
 - `(Array[])` - returns array of rows (see `table.iter`)

 #### `async resource.infer()`